yudaleng/ScholarMind/README.md

 # Journal metrics configuration
 journal_metrics:
+  enabled: true # Set to false to disable fetching journal metrics
   # Specify which metrics to fetch.
 Refer to Appendix 1 at https://www.easyscholar.cc/console/user/open for available abbreviations.
   metrics_to_fetch:
     - "sciif"